thomasWeise/oa/README.md

-# Optimization Algorithms
+﻿# Optimization Algorithms

 ## 1. Introduction

-With the book *"Optimization Algorithms"* we try to develop an accessible and easy-to-read introduction to optimization, optimization algorithms, and, in particular, metaheuristics.
+With the book *"[Optimization Algorithms](https://thomasweise.github.io/oa)"* we try to develop an accessible and easy-to-read introduction to optimization, optimization algorithms, and, in particular, metaheuristics.
 We will do this by first building a general framework structure for optimization problems.
 We then approach the algorithms that have been developed to solve such problems from bottom-up, starting with simple approaches and step-by-step moving to more advanced methods.